richardjharris/yomikun-database/notes/future_ideas.md

 jsonl/researchmap.jsonl:{"kaki": "吉田 亮", "yomi": "よしだ りよう", "authenticity": "real", "lifetime": {"birth_year": null, "death_year": null}, "subreadings": [], "source": "researchmap", "tags": ["person"]}
 For 'ryou', 274 of these vs. 8830 total.
 So not too bad.
 But annoying.

+### 井

+There are a few results of 'ii' for these names, possibly because websites reject names of 1 char in length.
+Maybe we should override these as ii is not a regular reading. 伊 doesn't have this problem (although 'ihn' is occasionally seen).

 ### All or nothing

 Could tag individual parts of the name with xx-romaji if we had dictionary